PareeshMadan/Penguin-Climb/README.md

 # Penguin-Climb
 Summative assignment for TEJ3M.
 The goal of the game is to traverse through the platforms and reach the flag as quickly as possible.
+Run using p5.js.

-## INSTRUCTIONS
+## Instructions
 - Left click on sun to change from day to night (and vise versa)
 - Move character with left/right arrow keys
 - Jump with spacebar